Move-In Checklist

 Parking & Transportation Services has more information about how you can register your bike if you are in Minneapolis, and St. Paul residents are encouraged to record their bike's information and save it somewhere secure.

 Eating on campus will be an integral part of your life at the University of Minnesota.
-In addition to the six dining halls, there are more than 20 places to eat on campus including food courts, restaurants, coffee shops, and convenience stores.
+In addition to the six dining halls, there are more than 20 places to eat on campus including food courts, restaurants, coffee shops, and markets.

 Residential meal plans come with two dining features—meal swipes used for all-you-care-to-eat meals at residential restaurants and Dining Dollars.